-The following service characteristics are generally standard; however, all types of service are not available in all localities, those that are available shall be obtained from the Company before any wiring is installed or equipment purchased.
+The following service characteristics are generally standard; however, all types of service are not available in all localities, those that are available shall be obtained from the company before any wiring is installed or equipment purchased.
 In cases of multiple occupancy installations, the combined load may be such that the characteristics of the service required will be different from that which the individual customer's loads might indicate.
-In such cases the Company reserves the right to determine the type of service which will be supplied at 60 hertz.
-The maximum capacities as listed below may be exceeded, under certain conditions, with prior Company approval.
-Metering note: see para.
-809 and 810 of this handbook for metering options.
+In such cases the company reserves the right to determine the type of service which will be supplied at 60 hertz.
+The maximum capacities as listed below may be exceeded, under certain conditions, with prior company approval.
+Metering note: see paragraph 809 and 810 of this handbook for metering options.

-A. 120 volts, single-phase, two-wire, (up to and including 60 Amp)--
+A. 120 VOLTS, SINGLE-PHASE, TWO-WIRE, (UP TO AND INCLUDING 60 AMP)

 For highway signs, trailers, traffic controllers, CATV amplifiers or other small power loads.
-The service from the Company's facilities up to, and including, the meter shall be a 120/240 volt, single-phase, three-wire circuit.
+The service from the company's facilities up to, and including, the meter shall be a 120/240 volt, single-phase, three-wire circuit.
 Company approval must always be obtained in advance.
-Refer to Para.
-409 for special requirements for travel trailers.
+Refer to paragraph 409 for special requirements for travel trailers.

-B. 120/240 volts, single-phase, three-wire--
+B. 120/240 VOLTS, SINGLE-PHASE, THREE-WIRE

 For general lighting and/or heating and cooking, and small power loads with individual motors generally not over 5 hp.

-Where the total load exceeds 50 KVA, the Company may, at its option, require the customer to arrange the wiring for three-phase service.
+Where the total load exceeds 50 kVA, the company may, at its option, require the customer to arrange the wiring for three-phase service.

-C. 120/208 volts, single-phase (network), three-wire, (from four-wire system)--
+C. 120/208 VOLTS, SINGLE-PHASE (NETWORK), THREE-WIRE, (FROM FOUR-WIRE SYSTEM)

 For general lighting and/or heating and cooking, and small power loads with motors generally not over 5 hp.
-Where the total load exceeds 40 KVA, the Company may, at its option, require the customer to arrange the wiring for three-phase, four-wire service.
+Where the total load exceeds 40 kVA, the company may, at its option, require the customer to arrange the wiring for three-phase, four-wire service.

-D. 120/208 volts, three-phase, four-wire, wye--
+D. 120/208 VOLTS, THREE-PHASE, FOUR-WIRE, WYE

-For large lighting loads, or combination lighting, heating/cooking and power.
-Single-phase load shall be balanced between phases in accordance with Para.
-305. See also Para.
-302.
+For large lighting loads, or combination lighting, heating/cooking, and power.
+Single-phase load shall be balanced between phases in accordance with paragraph 305.
+See also paragraph 302.